Cold War (1953–1962): Culture and media

-After the downfall of senator Joseph McCarthy and the McCarthy trials, which was due to his demagogic style and unsubstantiated accusations, the House Un-American Activities Committee shortly after began its descent into ruin by the mid-late 1950s and early 1960s, and later was officially dismantled in 1975.
+After the downfall of Senator Joseph McCarthy and the McCarthy trials, which was due to his demagogic style and unsubstantiated accusations, the House Un-American Activities Committee shortly after began its descent into ruin by the mid-late 1950s and early 1960s, and later was officially dismantled in 1975.
 Just prior to the beginning of the 1960s, Harry S. Truman proclaimed that the committee was the "most un-American thing in the country today".
 Prior to these events, there had never been such a socially and politically significant issue publicized to the American populace within culture and media regarding domestic threats to United States democracy during the 20th century.

-During this great period, Cold War themes first entered mainstream culture as a public preoccupation.
+During this period, Cold War themes first entered mainstream culture as a public preoccupation.
 The 1959 film On the Beach, for example, depicted a gradually dying, post-apocalyptic world that remained after a nuclear Third World War.

-James Bond first appeared in 1954; the films were loosely connected to the Cold War, but fans loved the beautiful women, exotic locations, tricky gadgets, and death-defying stunts, and probably paid less attention to the politics.
-Bond movies followed the political climate in depicting Soviets and "Red" Chinese.

-Frederick Forsyth's formula spy novels sold in the hundreds of thousands.
-His 1984 novel The Fourth Protocol, whose title refers to a series of conventions that, if broken, will lead to nuclear war and that are now all broken except for the fourth and last thread, was made into a major 1987 film starring Michael Caine.
-The point of such novels—like that of American movies of the 1950s, such as My Son John, Kiss Me Deadly, and The Manchurian Candidate—is to vilify the "enemy within", the treacherous peace movement activists, and simple Labor Party voters who, by 1988, were marching against the Cold War.

-Computers in the Cold War
+Computers

 Computer technology began to be influential in the mid-1940s during World War II and continued to increase in use during the 1950s and 1960s.
-The first computers were designed and built in Great Britain and the United States to store digital programs.
 The first electronic digital computers were used for large-scale military calculations.
 These computers would go on to help scientists in the fields of ballistic missiles, nuclear missiles, and anti-missile defense systems.